Back to all articles

 Do annual subscriptions count toward the monthly cap?

 Yes.
 Annualize the charge, divide by twelve, and treat the result as monthly spend against the envelope.
-This is exactly YNAB's True Expenses mechanic, and it's the only way an annual Adobe or 1Password renewal stops feeling like free money for eleven months of the year.
+This is exactly YNAB's True Expenses mechanic, and it is the only way an annual Adobe or 1Password renewal stops feeling like free money for eleven months of the year.

-Should I cancel as soon as I'm near the cap?
+Should I cancel a subscription as soon as I'm near the cap?

-Why not just track in Notion or a spreadsheet?
+Why not just track subscriptions in Notion or a spreadsheet?

-Notion handles the math but doesn't push notifications before renewals by default, and a spreadsheet has no eyes on it the day Spotify raises prices.
-The cap is only enforceable if something tells you in advance that a charge is about to land — that's why a renewal calendar with reminders sits closer to the workflow than a clever template.
+Notion handles the math but does not push notifications before renewals by default, and a spreadsheet has no eyes on it the day Spotify raises prices.
+The cap is only effective if something tells you in advance that a charge is about to land — that is why a renewal calendar with reminders sits closer to the workflow than a clever template.

 S